 Window tint reflection in North Carolina:

-Car tinting laws within North Carolina state allow a certain percentage of tint reflection for all types of vehicles.
+Car window tinting laws in North Carolina state allow a certain percentage of tint reflection for all types of vehicles.

 • Front Side windows: It should not be more than 20% reflective.